Local AI Engine (llama.cpp)

 - Enable Continuous Batching

-- Increase Batch Size and uBatch Size
+- Increase Batch Size (per-model) and uBatch Size (engine)

 - Close other applications using memory